 In the largest user analysis of its type, 81% of patients using a brain stimulation headset and therapy app to treat depression reported feeling better after three weeks, with minimal side effects.
 Flow is the first drug-free, at-home treatment of its type to be medically approved in the EU and UK.
-In the user analysis, 81% of patients reported feeling better after three weeks of treatment; 34% of patients reported an improvement in their mood, while 32% of patients reported a reduction in anxiety, and 29% reported a reduction in suicidal thoughts.
+In the user analysis, 81% of patients reported feeling better after three weeks of depression treatment; 34% of patients reported an improvement in their mood, while 32% of patients reported a reduction in anxiety, and 29% reported a reduction in suicidal thoughts.

 ‘COVID is changing how depression is managed, and driving a meaningful increase in demand for effective, at-home treatments that are safe, have minimal side effects and do not require a prescription,’ says Daniel Mansson, a clinical psychologist and co-founder of Flow.
 ‘The results in this user analysis are comparable to antidepressants and demonstrate the significant benefits of using Flow to self-manage depression.
 They add to the growing body of medical evidence that supports the use of transcranial direct current stimulation (tDCS) for the treatment of depression – and gives further impetus for the NHS to add Flow as one of their first lines of treatment.’